Matador Records

-Matador Records is an independent record label, with a roster of mainly indie rock, but also punk rock, experimental rock, alternative rock, and electronic acts.
+Matador Records is an independent record label, with a selection of mainly indie rock, but also punk rock, experimental rock, alternative rock, and electronic acts.

 History

 Matador was created in 1989 by Chris Lombardi in his New York City apartment.
 Lombardi had brought the Austrian duo H.P.
 Zinker into Wharton Tiers’ Fun City studio to record Matador's first release, "...and there was light".
 Lombardi continued to add artists to the label's roster, with bands like the Dustdevils, Railroad Jerk and Superchunk, before being joined by former Homestead Records manager Gerard Cosloy in 1990.

 Lombardi and Cosloy have continued to run Matador Records together with Patrick Amory coming on as Matador's label manager in 1994, later becoming label president as well as a partner of Lombardi and Cosloy.
 Matador first drew mainstream media attention and larger sales with the North American release of Teenage Fanclub’s debut record, A Catholic Education in 1990.
 Other early releases that bolstered the label included Pavement's debut studio album Slanted and Enchanted in 1992 and Liz Phair's debut album, Exile in Guyville in 1993.

 1993 also saw Matador enter into a partnership with Atlantic Records which lasted for several years.
 In 1996, Capitol Records purchased a 49 percent stake in Matador, which Lombardi and Cosloy bought back in 1999.
 Beggars Group purchased 50% of Matador in 2002 and took over the label's worldwide marketing.